official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 words from you on Iraq”.
 Mr Blair could use the speech at College Station, “to put Iraq into the wider context”.

-[^187] Minute Powell to Prime Minister, 28 March 2002, ‘Crawford’.
+[^187]: Minute Powell to Prime Minister, 28 March 2002, ‘Crawford’.

 479

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford515.
-Mr Powell told the Inquiry:
+515. Mr Powell told the Inquiry:

 “I actually put a note to the Prime Minister setting out what I thought we should focus on … This is not Kosovo.
 This is not Afghanistan.
 If you are thinking about Iraq, you